-Just like adults all babies are different and their personalities will make a difference to how they cope with the world around them.
-Everything is strange and new and they are still learning who they can rely on.
+All babies are different and their personalities will make a difference to how they cope with the world around them.
+They are still learning who they can rely on.
 They are getting used to new feelings, sounds and smells.
-It is a lot to deal with; some babies take this in their stride, others find it harder.
+Some babies find this harder to cope with than others.

 If your baby is crying you will probably try the ‘usual checklist’ first;